evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 Audi e-tron 55 has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
-The suspension is fully adaptive on the front and rear axle, so height, and damping can be adjusted manually and automatically.
-The minimum ground clearance is 152 mm, and max is 248 mm.
+The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
+The minimum ground clearance is 152 mm, and the max is 248 mm.

 You can order Audi e-tron 55 with an alternative Adaptive Air Suspension Sport suspension.
 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
-The suspension is fully adaptive on the front and rear axle, so height, and damping can be adjusted manually and automatically.
-The minimum ground clearance is 152 mm, and max is 248 mm.
+The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
+The minimum ground clearance is 152 mm, and the max is 248 mm.

 ### Steering

-Dynamic steering is standard on Audi e-tron 55.
+Dynamic steering is standard on the Audi e-tron 55.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes